StochSS/GillesPy2/README.md

 1. Create a `GillesPy2.Model` containing molecular species, parameters, and reactions (or import it from an [SBML](http://sbml.org) file)
 2. Invoke the model's `.run()` method.

 The `run()` method can be customized using keyword arguments to select different solvers, random seed, data return type and more.
-For more detailed examples on how to use GillesPy2, please see the [Getting Started](https://github.com/GillesPy2/GillesPy2/tree/master/examples/Getting-Started.ipynb) notebook contained in the [examples](https://github.com/GillesPy2/GillesPy2/tree/master/examples) subdirectory.
+For more detailed examples on how to use GillesPy2, please see the [Getting Started](https://github.com/GillesPy2/GillesPy2/tree/master/examples/Getting-Started.ipynb) Jupyter notebook contained in the [examples](https://github.com/GillesPy2/GillesPy2/tree/master/examples) subdirectory.

 ### _Simple example to illustrate the use of GillesPy2_